A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Closing Statement

-By establishing an Administrative Province and a neutral federal capital, this pillar re-centres constitutional authority away from inherited centres of political competition and relocates it within a jurisdiction created expressly for shared governance.
+By creating an Administrative Province and neutral federal capital, this pillar re-centres constitutional authority away from inherited centres of competition.
+It provides the spatial and constitutional conditions within which overlapping, reparative representation can operate, while maintaining continuity of identity and shared institutional access across the system.

-(Shared Island Governance — evolved from Strand Two)
+(Shared North–South Governance — evolved from Strand Two)

 Overview

-This pillar establishes the Council of Ireland as the central institution for shared governance and coordinated policy across the island.
-It provides the permanent constitutional home for North–South cooperation and serves as the executive forum through which shared competencies are exercised.
+This pillar positions the Council of Ireland as the central institution for shared governance and coordinated policy across the island.
+It provides a permanent constitutional forum through which shared competencies are exercised.

 Policy Function

-To create permanent, transparent, and legally grounded institutions for shared governance and cross-border coordination.
+To create permanent, transparent, and legally grounded institutions for cross-border coordination and joint decision-making.

 Implementation Mechanisms

-Its function is operational rather than symbolic.
-It exercises defined competencies under constitutional law in areas requiring joint authority.
+It exercises defined competencies under constitutional law in areas requiring joint authority, representing continuity in principle and advancement in structure.

 Civic and Institutional Infrastructure